andersao/l5-repository/README.md

 ###### Enabling in your Repository

-`Prettus\Repository\Presenter\ModelFractalPresenter` is a Presenter default for Model implementing Transformable
+`Prettus\Repository\Presenter\ModelFractalPresenter` is a Presenter default for Models implementing Transformable

 ```php
 use Prettus\Repository\Eloquent\BaseRepository;